 “I, like many of my colleagues, have seen more patients presenting to the sleep clinic to discuss their abnormal data,” said Khosla.
 “They are looking for ways to improve their sleep and reaching out to their local sleep specialists for guidance.
 I believe consumer sleep technology allows us to partner with our patients to improve their sleep.”

 [Editor’s Note: The information provided should not be considered a substitute for professional medical advice.
-Please seek a licensed health expert if you have questions related to your own health.]
+Please seek a licensed health expert if questions related to one’s own health come up.]

 Featured image: Have a nice day Photo/Shutterstock